Skip to main content

 Is Endoscopic Spine Surgery Right For You?

-If you or a loved one are experiencing issues like spinal stenosis or an impacted disk, you may be considering spinal surgery.
+If you or a loved one are experiencing issues like spinal stenosis or an impacted disc, you may be considering spinal surgery.
 This may seem like a complicated operation with a very long recovery time, but recent advancements may make an outpatient endoscopic procedure an option for you.
 Dr. Mark Mahan explains how the procedure is different and whether or not you are a candidate.

 Listen (12 min.)